qmarcou/IGoR/README.md

 ## General

 ### Using predefined genomic templates and models
-IGoR is shipped with a set of genomic templates and already inferred models  from *cite IGoR paper, and hopefully more to come *.
+IGoR is shipped with a set of genomic templates and already inferred models from [[1][igor_bioarxiv]].

-** Some installations issues still need to be figured out, in order to use the predefined models please execute IGoR in the folder in which the executable was compiled.**
+** In order to use the predefined models and demo IGoR must have been installed on your system. **

 Available options are listed below: